julkot1/YES/README.md

 # YES
-YES an esoteric programming language written in [Python](https://www.python.org/).
+YES an esoteric "programming language" written in [Python](https://www.python.org/).
-Yes is a structured, register-based, strong and static typed programming language.
+Yes is a structured, array-based, strong typed "programming language".
 </br>
 Every statment has n statments or values like `ECHO "SUM 2+2 is " {ADD 2 2}` this statment prints `SUM 2+2 is 4`.